Laravel-OC/june-presentation/slides/00_intro/03_justin.md

 Justin Page
 -----------
-- Developer
+- PHP Developer for over 2 years -Respect the Double Claw
-- TODO
+- Obsessed with Vim and Linux
-- TODO
+- KLVTZ: Kangaroo League on a Vendetta for Terrifying Zebras?